kevinpapst/AdminLTEBundle/Resources/docs/configurations.md

 All available options can be seen in the [admin_lte.yaml](https://github.com/kevinpapst/AdminLTEBundle/blob/master/config/packages/admin_lte.yaml) file.

-There are a more values you could change without the need to touch the bundle templates, take a look through the files under `Resources/views`.
+## Control Sidebar (admin_lte.control_sidebar)

+The control sidebar on the right-hand screen will slide-in over the content area.
+It can contain up to 5 tabs, all of them will display an icon in the tab header.

+Readm more in the [control sidebar](control_sidebar.md) documentation.

 ## KNP Menu (admin_lte.knp_menu)

-Pleas read the [KNP menu docu](knp_menu.md) for more information.
+Please read the [KNP menu docu](knp_menu.md) for more information.

 ## Route aliases (admin_lte.routes)